 At Little Creek Acres Farm there are dairy goats and sheep who know their names, chickens you can visit, cats that talk to you, farm dogs who love attention, as well as a veggie garden and an orchard to explore and learn in!
 A two and a half hour experiential learning tour for youth groups of 5 to 90, ages 6 and up, scheduled March through November.

-Farm Tours in Ventura County and Santa Barbara County
+Farm Tours in Ventura and Santa Barbara Counties

 Fairview Gardens, Goleta